tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 - user_id (uuid, foreign key to users)
 - conversion_task_id (uuid, foreign key to conversion_tasks)
 - status (string: pending, completed, failed)
-- claimed (boolean, default false) — NEW: tracks if reward has been claimed
+- claimed (boolean, default false) — tracks if reward has been claimed
-- claimed_at (timestamp, nullable) — NEW: when the reward was claimed
+- claimed_at (timestamp, nullable) — when the reward was claimed
 - assigned_at (timestamp)
 - completed_at (timestamp, nullable)
 - referral_count (integer, default 0) — for referral tasks